 After completing the first 10 weeks, pupils get an apprenticeship that covers growing, processing and developing their own edibles and working in a lab.
 “If you’re just entry-level and have never budtended, it’s really hard for a person of color to get a job in a dispensary or grow site,” says Kennedy.
 “You can put this on your resume and get into this industry.”

-In another nod to the now defunct One Stop records, Green Hop carries albums by both local and national acts.
-A love of local hip-hop is evident in Green Hop’s cannabis products, as well; in addition to carrying locally inspired strains like Killingsworth and Albina OG, Green Hop plans to name certain strains after its favorite Rose City wordsmiths.
+In another nod to the now-defunct One Stop records, Green Muse carries albums by both local and national acts.
+A love of local hip-hop is evident in Green Muse’s cannabis products, as well; in addition to carrying locally inspired strains like Killingsworth and Albina OG, Green Muse plans to name certain strains after its favorite Rose City wordsmiths.

 “I won’t reveal the names right now,” Crews says with a chuckle.
 Crews sees the shop as a potential bridge to the national hip-hop market as their business grows, spotlighting homegrown talent — which he considers some of the best the genre has to offer.

 It’s already off to a good start.
-On Aug.
-18, 2018, Green Hop hosted a block party in front of the shop.
+In 2018, Green Muse hosted a block party in front of the shop.
 The event was headlined by world-famous duo Dead Prez, with support from some of the Northwest’s premier talent, including Fountaine, Blossom, Risky Star and semi-retired “King of the Northwest” HANIF (formerly Luck-One), among others.

-Ultimately, Green Hop, if you ask Kennedy and Crews, is about much-needed representation.
+Ultimately, Green Muse, if you ask Kennedy and Crews, is about much-needed representation.
 “We’re just repping — repping us, and being unapologetic about it,” says Crews.

 The national cannabis scene is predominantly white and male; Portland’s Tiara Darnell, named Oregon’s best budtender for 2017, is working to change that.